BLM signs defaced with KKK graffiti in Madison

 "The work can't stop with putting a sign in the yard, It's certainly not going to stop us from moving forward," Marchant said.
 "I think it's an example of explicit racism that's in our community.
 It's nothing new.”

 "Our world, our city, our country is far from fair for everyone.
-We need a lot more change to fix that,” Warner said.
+We need a lot more change to fix that,” Werner said.

 Community members said they filed a police report about the incident.